fiquett/sentient-commons/_posts/2025-05-15-cfpb-data-privacy-rollback.md

 excerpt: "The CFPB's quiet dismantling of data broker regulation isn't just policy failure—it's open season on your privacy.
 Here's what it means, who's behind it, and what must be done."
 ---

-# Consent Is Not Optional: The Weaponization of Personal Data in Post-Democratic America

 **By Brandon Fiquett | Sentient Commons | May 15, 2025**

 ---